Bitwise operators let you manipulate data directly at the bit level.

 #define FLAG_READ (1 << 0) // 0001 = 1#define FLAG_WRITE (1 << 1) // 0010 = 2#define FLAG_EXEC (1 << 2) // 0100 = 4int perm = 0;

-Linux file permissions (rwx = read/write/execute) are exactly this kind of bit-flag scheme.
+Linux file permissions (rwx for read, write, and execute) are exactly this kind of bit-flag scheme.

 Extracting specific bits (masking)